 The house stands centrally in its gardens and grounds.
 The wide expanses of lawn are broken by structured yew hedging and from the south side of the house there is a pretty vista over three ornamental ponds with fountains.
 Close to the pool house is a productive vegetable garden Tucked away is a private island retreat with loggia, approached over lavender pathways and perfect for summer entertaining.

 The grounds are well studded with specimen trees and are made private by boundary woodland.
-The north side of the house is less formal and includes an orchard as well as a stream and duck pond.
+The north side of the house is less formal and includes a stream and duck pond.

 View payable Stamp Duty for this property

-A classic Queen Anne style country house, rarely available in the Cotswolds.Anthony CoakerProperty agent
+A classic Queen Anne style country house set in the centre of its glorious grounds.Anthony CoakerProperty agent